RHShamil/azure-terraform/README.md

 - Create a storage account for boot diagnostics
 - Create SSH key
 - Create a virtual machine
+- Create an Azure recovery service vault
+- Create a backup policy
+- Configure the vm disk with backup policy
 - Use SSH to connect to the virtual machine

+## Variables need to be changed
+In the variables.tf file you need to change the "default" parameter of the variables to your desired values.

+- resource_group_location
+- resource_group_name
+- resource_tags
+- vm_name
+- vm_computer_name
+- vm_admin_username
+- os_disk_name
+- backup_vault_name
+- backup_policy_name
+- subscription_id

 ## Table of Contents
 - [Terraform Azure Provisioning Virtual Machines](#terraform-azure-provisioning-virtual-machines)